bineet-coderep/StatJitteryScheduler/README.md

 The tool is based on the following work:

-**Statistical Hypothesis Testing of Controller Implementations Under Timing Uncertainties** Bineet Ghosh, Clara Hobbs, Shengjie Xu, Parasara Sridhar Duggirala, James H. Anderson, P. S. Thiagarajan, Samarjit Chakraborty.
+**Statistical Hypothesis Testing of Controller Implementations Under Timing Uncertainties**.
+Bineet Ghosh, Clara Hobbs, Shengjie Xu, Parasara Sridhar Duggirala, James H. Anderson, P. S. Thiagarajan, Samarjit Chakraborty.
 In: The 28th IEEE International Conference on Embedded and Real-Time Computing Systems and Applications (RTCSA).
 2022. _(To appear)_.

 _Note: We see some latex rendering issues of the README.md file from GitHub's side.
 We kindly refer the user to the [README.pdf](https://github.com/bineet-coderep/StatJitteryScheduler/blob/main/README.pdf) file to avoid any confusion._